miberr/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab04-power-automate.md

   - Notify reporting user about the issue status changes

-  - How to use a business rule to implement logic.

 ## What you will learn

   - How to design data columns (in the data model) to support automation